ga642381/speech-trident/README.md

 ## Citation

-If you find this toolkit useful, please consider citing the following papers.
+If you find this repository useful, please consider citing the following papers.

 ```
 @article{wu2024codec,